bissquit/postfix-dovecot-maildir/README.md

 ##Steps after container has build

-You need to set up a password for mail user with sh-command
+You need to set up a password for mail user with sh-command:

 __passwd__ `username`